Maina40/bridge-up/backend/README.md

 **Tip:**
 If you want to add database features, import the SQL file into your MySQL server and update your PHP code to use it.

+# Troubleshooting "Page not found" (404 error)

+If you see a "Page not found" error like the screenshot, here are possible causes and solutions:

+1. **You are hosting on Netlify or a static host:**
+   - Netlify does not support PHP or server-side code.
+   - PHP files (like contact.php, upload_photo.php) will not run on Netlify.

+2. **Solution:**
+   - Host your project on a PHP-enabled server (e.g., cPanel hosting, 000webhost, InfinityFree, XAMPP locally).
+   - If you need PHP, do **not** use Netlify, Vercel, or other static-only hosts.

+3. **How to fix:**
+   - Move your files to a PHP-capable host.
+   - Make sure your URLs point to `.php` files (e.g., `/backend/contact.php`).
+   - Test your site at `http://yourdomain.com` or `http://localhost/bridge_up/` (if using XAMPP).

+**Summary:**
+- Netlify is for static sites (HTML, CSS, JS only).
+- Use a PHP host for backend features.